Acute lymphoblastic leukemia: Relapsed ALL

 Typically, people who experience a relapse in their ALL after initial treatment have a poorer prognosis than those who remain in complete remission after induction therapy.
-It is unlikely that recurrent leukemia will respond favorably to the standard chemotherapy regimen that was initially implemented, and instead, these people should be trialed on reinduction chemotherapy followed by allogeneic bone marrow transplantation.
-These people in relapse may also receive blinatumomab, as it has shown to increase remission rates and overall survival rates, without increased toxic effects.
+It is unlikely that recurrent leukemia will respond favorably to the standard chemotherapy regimen that was initially implemented.
+Instead, these people should be trialed on reinduction chemotherapy followed by allogeneic bone marrow transplantation.
+These people in relapse may also receive blinatumomab, as it has been shown to increase remission rates and overall survival rates, without increased toxic effects.

 Low-dose palliative radiation may also help reduce the burden of tumors inside or outside the central nervous system and alleviate some symptoms.

 There has also been evidence and approval of use for dasatinib, a tyrosine kinase inhibitor.
 It has shown efficacy in cases of people with Ph1-positive and imatinib-resistant ALL, but more research needs to be done on long-term survival and time to relapse.

 Side effects

 Chemotherapies or stem cell transplantations may require a platelet transfusion to prevent bleeding.
 Moreover, patients undergoing a stem cell transplantation can develop a graft-versus-host disease (GvHD).
-It was evaluated whether mesenchymal stromal cells can be used to prevent a GvHD.
-The evidence is very uncertain about the therapeutic effect of mesenchymal stromal cells to treat graft-versus-host diseases after a stem cell transplantation on the all-cause mortality and complete disappearance of chronic acute graft-versus-host diseases.
+It was evaluated whether mesenchymal stromal cells can be used to prevent GvHD.
+The evidence is very uncertain about the therapeutic effect of mesenchymal stromal cells in treating graft-versus-host disease after stem cell transplantation on all-cause mortality and the complete disappearance of chronic acute graft-versus-host disease.
 Mesenchymal stromal cells may result in little to no difference in the all-cause mortality, relapse of malignant disease, and incidence of acute and chronic graft-versus-host diseases if they are used for prophylactic reasons.